harding/old-docs-history-bitcoin.org/en/developer-guide.md

 impossible to spend that output until you find a miner who disables the default settings.

-As of Bitcoin 0.9, standard transactions must also meet the following
+As of Bitcoin Core 0.9, standard transactions must also meet the following
 conditions:

 * The transaction must be finalized: either its [locktime][] must be in the